atlassian/react-sweet-state/docs/advanced/container.md

 );
 ```

 The power of `Container` is that you can expand or reduce the scope at will, without requiring any change on the children.
-That means you can start with a local scope and then, if you need to access the same state elsewhere, you can either move `Container` up in the tree or add the `scope` prop to "link" two separate trees.
+That means you can start local and later, if you need to access the same state elsewhere, you can either move the `Container` up in the tree, add the `scope` prop to "link" two separate trees or remove the container altogether.

-### Additional properties
+### Additional features

-Containers enable a couple of additional properties:

 #### Scoped data sharing

-If two `Container` of the same type have the same `scope` they will share the same data, regardless where they are in the tree.
+If two `Container`s of the same type have the same `scope` they will share the same data, regardless where they are in the tree.

 ```js
 import { CounterContainer, CounterSubscriber } from 'components/counter';